filament-zone/filament.zone/publications/addressing-sybils.md

 ## How Filament Addresses Sybils

 Filament introduces a new feedback loop that rewards a decentralized set of agents called delegates to identify Sybils based their subjective perspective while being rewarded for objective results.
 These delegates, whether human or AI, operate with public (though pseudo-anonymous) identities.
 Their actions are fully transparent and visible to the community, ensuring accountability.
-Here’s how it works in detail
+Here’s how it works in detail:

 1. Define Objective Metric: Campaigners (people running airdrops), define a clear, measurable economic metric that’s hard to game (e.g., total fees generated over 30 days).
 2. Criteria: Delegates propose and vote on criteria for distributing tokens, weighted by their stake